 Benefits from using Grammarly

 Grammarly is an extension to your web browser that spots & suggests corrections for your English writing mistakes.
 EVERYWHERE.
 Facebook, email, WordPress.
-It also provides the platform where you can write and save your articles.
+It also provides a platform where you can write and save your articles.
 So here are several benefits I got in an instant from uploading this extension:

 Spotting my mistakes